sercand/azure-kubernetes/README.md

 Basic setup with terraform to provision Kubernetes on Azure.
 These scripts provision a cluster with a master and 3 nodes.
 Also it creates a subnet for each vm than adds a route to route-table.
 Kubelet will create cbr0 bridge with that associated subnet.
 Since kubernetes does not support azure cloud provider, kubelet runs at each node with --pod-cidr=${kubePodCidr}. kubePodCidr is the address space of the subnet that we routed.
-There is only one problem which is terraform does not add subnets to route-table (or I could not make it).
-So this must be handled manually.

 ## Prerequisites
 - Terraform >= v0.7.0-rc2